shriyans-h/EE1030-2025-Project-Submissions/ee25btech11052/SoftwareAssignment/codes/README_CODE.md

 #### Step 1: Download `stb` Libraries

 If you haven't already, download `stb_image.h` and `stb_image_write.h` from the [stb GitHub repository](https://github.com/nothings/stb) and place both files inside the `c_libs` directory.
+Coping and move this libs into the c_main folder.

 #### Step 2: Compile the Program